-Any individual who wishes to conduct a business involving immigration consultancy, will be required to purchase an immigration bond prior to becoming certified for operation in a particular state.
-The specific state of operation will be a huge factor in determining how large the bond must be in order for you to conduct business.
-Each state will establish its own bond amount requirement, e.g.$100,000, and that is the level of coverage that the consultant must purchase.
+Any individual who wishes to conduct a business involving immigration consultancy will be required to purchase an immigration bond before becoming certified for operation in a particular state.
+The specific state of operation will be a huge factor in determining how large the bond must be for you to conduct business.
+Each state will establish its bond amount requirement, e.g.$100,000, and that is the level of coverage that the consultant must purchase.

 What Happens If You Don’t Have One?

-If you as an consultant aren’t bonded, it means that you lack the kind of assurance which it can provide to customers, of your legitimacy and of your integrity.
-That being the case, customers would logically choose other business practitioners who do have a consultant bond, and at least provides some measure of protection for the client that there will be no misrepresentation of the law or of information.
+If you as a consultant aren’t bonded, it means that you lack the kind of assurance which it can provide to customers, of your legitimacy, and your integrity.
+That being the case, customers would logically choose other business practitioners who do have a consultant bond, and at least provides some measure of protection for the client that there will be no misrepresentation of the law or information.
 In addition to that, if you do not have a consultant bond, you are unlikely to be approved for certification by any state which you apply to for doing business.